ankschoubey/blog/src/content/post/dev-life/test-first/backward-compatibility-ci.md

 image: /images/software-blog/backward-compatibility-ci/oas-diff-header.png
 ---

-When you have live users, extensive testing is crucial, especially during system migrations.
-Also, for rolling updates, following a careful deprecation process is essential to avoid API disruptions.
+Extensive testing is crucial when you have live users, especially during system migrations.
+Also, following a careful deprecation process is essential for rolling updates to avoid API disruptions.

-This blog post shares my firsthand experience with backward compatibility issues and covers essential tools for managing API and database compatibility.
+This blog post shares my experience with backward compatibility issues and covers essential tools for managing API and database compatibility.

 ## Understanding Backward Compatibility

+From a developer's perspective, backward compatibility means ensuring that new software versions can operate smoothly with older and existing versions without causing disruptions.

-When you introduce a new mandatory parameter to an API, clients unaware of this change will face 4xx errors.
+When you introduce a new mandatory parameter to an API, clients are unaware of this change.
+They'll face client errors when they send the request using the old format.
 Similarly, removing a field that clients use will result in errors.

-In databases, changes can also cause issues.
-Consider a rolling deployment with ten microservice pods.
-Updating one pod at a time while all pods share the same database can lead to errors if schema changes are made (e.g., renaming fields, removing columns, changing data types).
+Here, the client is anyone who is using your API.

+However, backward compatibility can also occur if you are interfacing with the old version of your code.
+For example, certain database changes can also cause issues.

+Consider a rolling deployment with ten microservice pods, which means that when a new version of your software is deployed, the old version is removed.
+If you have ten instances, you may have some running with older versions and some with newer ones.
+Suppose you perform schema changes on your database, like renaming fields, removing columns, and changing data types.
+In that case, these can cause breaking changes because your old application version still uses the old format.
+This is one of the things that personally happened to me.

-To avoid this, a deprecation/migration process is necessary.
-This involves deploying updates in multiple steps, ensuring a smooth transition for both clients and servers without downtime.
+To avoid such scenarios, a deprecation/migration process is necessary.
+This involves deploying updates in multiple steps, ensuring smooth client and server transitions without downtime.

 ![](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/u7cjw8py4c629xmexxrt.jpg)

 💡 Extra Info: For [breaking change in a library](https://www.linkedin.com/pulse/understanding-semantic-versioning-guide-developers-ajibola-oseni-/) typically requires incrementing the major version of the software.

+Below are some of the deprecation steps for APIs and Software Libraries.
+The most important thing here is that each step is a different deployment/version of the API.

-### Step by Step Deprecation/Migration of API and Software Libraries
+### Step-by-Step Deprecation/Migration of API and Software Libraries

-The numbering below denotes deployments/steps.

 #### For removing a field in an API